Starting from October 2020, the password system for the UNDP eTendering website has been revised to enhance the security and user interface.

 Final Report certified by UNDP

 The proposals will be evaluated using the cumulative analysis method with a split 70% technical and 30% financial scoring.
 The proposal with the highest cumulative scoring will be awarded the contract.
 Applications will be evaluated technically and points are attributed based on how well the proposal meets the requirements of the Terms of Reference using the guidelines detailed in the table below:

 When using this weighted scoring method, the award of the contract may be made to the individual consultant whose offer has been evaluated and determined as:

 b) having received the highest score out of a pre-determined set of weighted technical and financial criteria specific to the solicitation where technical criteria weighs 70% and financial criteria/ proposal weighs 30%

 Only candidates obtaining a minimum of 49 points in the Technical Evaluation would be considered for the Financial Evaluation.
 Interviews may be conducted as part of technical assessment.

-Excellent writing and drafting skills and experience of providing policy advice at the international, regional or national level
+Excellent writing and drafting skills and experience of providing policy advice at the regional or national level

 Offerors must send the following documents: